 + + +

-*PLEASE NOTE: Bizarre as the judge’s statement sounds, she was describing the current unfortunate state of our laws with regard to how hit-and-runs are classified, not her personal feeling about what happened.
-And, it was the attorneys that had decided amongst themselves –without consulting the other victims or Garcia’s family– to offer a plea deal that allowed for a more lenient sentence instead of the maximum of 15 she could have served.
+*Bizarre as the judge's statement sounds, she was describing the current unfortunate state of our laws with regard to how hit-and-runs are classified, not her personal feeling about what happened.
+The attorneys had decided amongst themselves--without consulting the other victims or Garcia's family--to offer a plea deal that allowed for a more lenient sentence instead of the maximum of 15 years she could have served.
 For more on that, please see here.